AdobeDocs/analytics-platform.en/help/use-cases/data-views/bi-extension-usecases.md

 1. In the report, select Sum of purchase_revenue to sort the table in descending order of purchase revenue.

-   Your Power BI Desktop shoud look like below.
+   Your Power BI Desktop should look like below.

    ![Power BI Desktop Using Date Range Names To Filter](assets/uc11-powerbi-final.png)

 The query executed by Power BI Desktop using the BI extension is not including a `sort` statement.
-This implies that the sort in descending order is client based.
+The lack of a `sort` statement implies that the sort in descending order is client based.

 ```sql
 select "_"."product_name",